India–Paraguay relations

 Diplomatic relations between India and Paraguay were established in 1961.

 History

 Diplomatic relations between India and Paraguay were established on 13 September 1961.
 Paraguay opened its embassy in India in March 2006.
 The embassy is jointly accredited to Sri Lanka.
 Paraguay also maintains Honorary Consulates in Chennai, Kolkata, and Mumbai.
 Before 2022, India used to be represented in Paraguay through its embassy in Buenos Aires, Argentina, and an Honorary Consulate in Asunción.

 In May 2012, Fernando Lugo became the first Paraguayan President to visit India.
 He was accompanied by the Ministers of Foreign Affairs, Agriculture and Animal Husbandry and Commerce, and other senior government officials.

 Paraguay supported India's bid for election to the UN Human Rights Council for the term 2015–17.

 On 30 December 2020, the Union Cabinet of India approved the opening an embassy in Asunción.
 The embassy was inaugurated in 2022.

+Prime Minister of Paraguay, Santiago Peña visited India on June 2025 and held delegation-level discussions with the Indian Prime Minister Narendra Modi.
+“Paraguay is ready to build bridges with India, with a strategic outlook and a commitment to a shared future of sustainable growth,” Peña posted on social media, while Narendra Modi described the meeting as productive, stating that Paraguay is a valuable partner in South America and that shared values unite both nations and issued a statement “Our talks covered diverse subjects, prime among which was close economic cooperation.
+There is immense potential in boosting trade linkages.
+We see sectors such as digital technology, critical minerals, energy, agriculture, health, and space as key areas where our nations can work together”.

 Bilateral agreements

 An agreement between India and Paraguay provides visa-free travel privileges to holders of Diplomatic and Official passports since 1996.